aws/aws-durable-execution-sdk-python/docs/core/invoke.md

 Invoke operations let you call other Lambda functions from within your durable function.
 You can invoke both durable functions and regular on-demand Lambda functions.
 This enables function composition, where you break complex workflows into smaller, reusable functions.
 The calling function suspends while the invoked function executes, and resumes when the result is available.

 Use invoke operations to:
-- Decompose complex workflows into manageable functions
+- Modularize complex workflows into manageable functions
 - Call existing Lambda functions (durable or on-demand) from your workflow
 - Isolate different parts of your business logic
 - Build hierarchical execution patterns